Why Your Insurance Company's Financial Strength Matters

 Does a higher financial strength rating mean better customer service?

 Not necessarily.
 Financial strength ratings measure solvency and claims-paying ability — they don't evaluate how quickly claims are processed, how helpful agents are, or how easy the company is to work with.
 For a complete picture, pair financial ratings with NAIC complaint ratios and third-party customer satisfaction scores from sources like J.D.
 Power.
+Our guide on car insurance company reputation and reviews walks you through how to evaluate both dimensions together.

 Compare Car Insurance Rates in Ohio